CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 The project included 2 main codes in VHDL:

-* The I2C master driver (I2C_M.vhd) which defines the state machine of the I2C protocol
+* The I2C master driver (I2C_M.vhd) which defines the state machine of the I2C protocol.
+The visualization of the state machine can be found with the following link: https://forum.digikey.com/t/i2c-master-vhdl/12797
 * The Light bloc (light.vhd) that uses the I2C driver and transfers the data to two output registers of 8 bits for the software

 Testbenches are also included to verify that the codes are working properly.